InnateMC/InnateMC/README.md

 InnateMC is heavily under development and does not provide a binary at the moment.
 You can build the project in Xcode if you wish.

 ## Supported macOS versions
-macOS 11 (Big Sur) and above are supported.
+macOS 12 (Monterey) and above are supported.

 ## License
 This software is licensed under the GNU General Public License Version 3